jeremytammik/tbc/a/1780_4k_hires_scaling.md

 This assumes, of course, that you have not unnecessarily mixed up your UI code with Revit API stuff.

-[R]

-That is an EXTREMELY interesting idea!
+**Response:** That is an extremely interesting idea!

 I’m sure some of our oldest apps do embed the Revit code in with the UI.
 So those would need some work to separate out.
 But that would still be better and much faster than a whole rewrite.

-Thank you so very much!!!!
+Thank you so very much!

-**Solution:**

-Wednesday, 28 August 2019 at 08:31
+####<a name="6"></a> Two Simple Solutions

 I did some testing, and we only have a few of our add-ins (or reusable components) that are in pretty bad shape as far as Winforms in Revit on 4K goes.
 Very fortunately, most of our addins seem to work reasonably well!
 Some work but require making their window large, so are awkward but functional, but a few things are downright unusable.
 Of course, it’s the more complicated ones that have the worst problems, but I guess that is to be expected.
 So the scope of the problem isn’t as big as we feared it might be.